VB Migration Partner

 End Sub

-Notice that the elements of the arr ParamArray array are modified inside the method and these changes are propagated back to callers under VB6 but not under VB.NET.
+Notice that the elements of the arr ParamArray array are modified inside the method and these changes are propagated back to callers under VB6 but not under .NET.
 However, the FixParamArray pragma causes the following code to be generated:

 Public Sub Increment(Optional ByRef arr0 As Object = Nothing, _